pavithramalkibasnayake/Extended-CDEN/README.md

 ### icadence.fit

-This function is designed to fit the extended conditional density estimation neural network based on a distribution.
+This function is designed to fit the improved conditional density estimation neural network based on a distribution.
 The function optimizes the weights of the neural network using various optimization methods, including Nelder-Mead, particle swarm optimization (PSO), and resilient backpropagation (Rprop).
 The goal is to minimize the negative log-likelihood (NLL) while optionally applying regularization.
 ```
 icadence.fit <- function(x, y, iter.max = 500, hidden.neurons = hidden.neurons, hidden.fcn = hidden.fcn,
                               distribution = NULL, sd.norm = 0.1, init.range = c(-0.5, 0.5),